 What is the deadline?

 Project grants applications are accepted once annually.
-The deadline for 2020 Project Grant applications is Friday, October 4, 2019, at 4:00 PM.
+The 2020 deadlines for Project Grant applications are TBD.

 How do I apply?